Roller boundaries for median spaces and algebras: Preliminaries.

 A median algebra $M$ is a \emph{topological median algebra} if it is endowed with a Hausdorff topology so that the median map $m$ is continuous.
 We speak of a \emph{locally convex} median algebra if, in addition, every point has a basis of convex neighbourhoods.
 A topological median algebra is said to have \emph{compact intervals} if, for every $x,y\in M$, the interval $I(x,y)$ is compact.

+\begin{lem} Let $M$ be a topological median algebra $M$ with compact intervals.
+A convex subset $C\cu M$ is gate-convex if and only if it is closed. \end{lem} \begin{proof} The fact that gate-convex subsets are closed holds in any topological median algebra.
+Indeed, if $C$ is gate-convex with projection $\pi$ and $x\not\in C$, the points $x$ and $\pi(x)$ are distinct.
+Setting $I:=I(x,\pi(x))$, part~1 of Lemma~\ref{gates vs inclusions} gives $\pi_I(C)=I\cap C=\{\pi(x)\}$.
+Since the median map $m$ is continuous by definition, the projection $\pi_I$ is also continuous and $\pi_I^{-1}(I\setminus\{\pi(x)\})$ is an open neighbourhood of $x$ disjoint from $C$.
+Hence $C$ is closed.

-\begin{lem} In a topological median algebra $M$ with compact intervals, every closed, convex subset $C\cu M$ is gate-convex. \end{lem} \begin{proof} Given $x\in M$, consider the family $\mscr{G}:=\{I(x,y)\cap C\mid y\in C\}$; by Helly's Theorem, any two elements of $\mscr{G}$ intersect.
-Another application of Helly's Theorem shows that $\mscr{G}$ has the finite intersection property; by compactness, the intersection of all elements of $\mscr{G}$ is nonempty.
-Any point in this intersection is a gate for $(x,C)$. \end{proof}
+Now suppose that $M$ has compact intervals and that $C\cu M$ is closed and convex.
+Given $x\in M$, we consider the family $\mscr{G}:=\{I(x,y)\cap C\mid y\in C\}$; by Helly's Theorem, any two elements of $\mscr{G}$ intersect.
+Another application of Helly's Theorem shows that $\mscr{G}$ has the finite intersection property.
+By compactness, the intersection of all elements of $\mscr{G}$ is nonempty.
+Any point in this intersection is a gate for $(x,C)$; this proves that $C$ is gate-convex. \end{proof}